UPB-FILS-MA/upb-fils-ma.github.io/docs/project.md

 **Q:** What if the PCB comes after the hardware milestone?

 **A:** You will only present the diagram for the hardware part and if there is a prototype using breadboard, but at the end of the project you must necessarily have the PCB printed and functional.

+[^arduino_nano_rp2040_connect]: There is no Rust WiFi support for this board
+[^esp32_riscv]: not all ESP32 boards have Rust WiFi support, please take a look at the [official repository](https://github.com/esp-rs/esp-wifi/blob/main/esp-wifi/README.md).